Patriotic Activities for Preschoolers

 Here is a list of a few Patriotic Activities for Preschoolers we've done over time that would make great easy and last minute Patriotic Activities for this 4th of July!

-Ice Stars – use a star shaped ice tray, fill with confetti stars or other objects and add red and blue food coloring.
+Use a star-shaped ice tray, fill with confetti stars or other objects and add red and blue food coloring.
 Freeze.
 Allow your child to explore the cold ice melting, dig out objects and play with color.
 For older children, freeze objects like letters (USA) or numbers (1776) for a mini geography and history lesson.

 Counting Flags – I bought a blue serving tray from Target for a few dollars, marked each section with a number 1-6 and filled the center with enough mini US flags to cover the amounts 1-6.
 Explain the activity by showing your child the tray, point to each number and the flags, then demonstrate the objective of the activity.

-Glitter Stars – Inspired by a pin that linked back to this wonderful Etsy shop, we cut stars from card board or foam, grabbed a quart sized food storage bag, our glue, and lots of silver glitter.
+Inspired by a pin that linked back to this wonderful Etsy shop, we cut stars from cardboard or foam, grabbed a quart sized food storage bag, our glue, and lots of silver glitter.
 Call your child over to the table, explain the project, ask him to dip each star into the glue, then ask him to pour the glitter into the bag.
 Then the fun part, add the stars to the bag and shake, shake, shake!
 The tough part is giving your stars enough time to dry.
 Patience is a virtue!

 Red, White & Blue Golf Tees – I bought red, white and blue golf tee, had my son put them in a piece of styrofoam left over from a package we received earlier in the week, then gave him a few objects to balance on the golf tees.
 Great for fine motor skill development.

 Thanks for choosing to read this post today.
 I hope that we inspired you.
 I love to hear from you so please comments!